Bangor, Maine: Pandemics

 In 1832, a cholera epidemic in Saint John, New Brunswick, (part of the Second cholera pandemic) sent as many as eight hundred poor Irish immigrants walking to Bangor.
 This was the beginning of Maine's first substantial Irish-Catholic community.
 Competition with Americans for jobs caused a riot and resulting fire in 1833.
 In 1849–50, the Second cholera pandemic reached Bangor itself, killing 20–30 within the first week, 112 had died by October 1849.
 The final death toll was 161.
 A late outbreak of the disease in 1854 killed seventeen others.
 The victims in most cases were poor Irish immigrants.
 In 1872, a smallpox epidemic closed local schools.
 The Spanish flu pandemic of 1918, which was global in scope, struck over a thousand Bangoreans and killed more than a hundred.
 This was the worst 'natural disaster' in the city's history since the cholera epidemic of 1849.

-Popular culture

-Bangor is mentioned in the songs King of the Road, I've Been Everywhere, How 'Bout Them Cowgirls, and What the Cowgirls Do.

-In 1977, tourist Erwin Kreuz mistook the city for San Francisco.

-Marvel Comics villain MODOK is from Bangor, Maine.

-Julie "The Cat" Gaffney from The Mighty Ducks film franchise is from Bangor, Maine.

-Bangor International Airport is the main set for the TV series The Langoliers.

-Stephen King's novels mention Bangor many times, and some of his movie adaptations have been filmed there.
-See his bibliography.

-The 1960s television gothic soap opera Dark Shadows has some scenes set in Bangor, which was the nearest city to the mythical Collinsport.

-The Canadian mockumentary series Trailer Park Boys features Bangor as the location of a model train convention in the season 7 episode "Friends of the Road".